 Treasury Bill Features

 Treasury bills have terms of 13, 26 and 52 weeks when issued.
 You can also buy T-bills on the secondary market with any term up to the 52-week maximum.
 Treasury bills are sold at a discount to the face value, with the discount acting as the interest to be earned.
 You may see both a discount and investment yield quoted for a bill -- and the investment yield is what you actually earn on the T-bill.
 Treasury security interest is exempt from state income tax, giving T-bills a small advantage over fully taxable bank deposit interest.
+T-bill rates are published by the Treasury daily.

 The length of term on a CD can range from 30 days out to 5 years or longer.
 A bank typically offers 30-day, 6-month and one-year CDs that compete directly with Treasury bills.
 Longerthan-one-year-term CDs usually pay a higher rate than the best T-bill yield, but your money will be tied up for a longer period of time.
 Federal Deposit Insurance Corporation insurance gives a government guarantee to bank deposits up to $250,000.
 In contrast, a Treasury bill is a direct obligation, so for larger investments, Treasuries have a stronger government guarantee.